jlherren/andeo-lunch/README.md

        yarn

-5. In the directory `backend`, run:
+5. In the directory `backend/`, run:

        yarn db:init
-       yarn db:createUser  # This will prompt for a username & password yarn serve:watch
+       yarn db:createUser  # This will prompt for a username & password yarn serve:watch    # Leave this running

-6. In the directory `app`, run:
+6. In the directory `app/`, run:

-       yarn serve
+       yarn serve          # Leave this running

 7. Visit `http://localhost:8080/` (or whatever URL step 6 showed).
 You should be able to log in using the username and password you created in step 5.